lpic2book/src/docs/lpic2.208.1.md

 either to use the `$r->send_http_header` method using the Apache Perl API or to use the `$q->header` method from the `CGI.pm` module.

-Configuring `mod_php` support
+####  Configuring `mod_php` support

 PHP is a server-side, cross-platform, HTML embedded scripting language.
-ConfiguringApache mod\_php PHP PHP started as a quick Perl hack written by Rasmus Lerdorf in late 1994.
+PHP started as a quick Perl hack written by Rasmus Lerdorf in late 1994.
 Later he rewrote his code in C and hence the \"Personal Home Page/Forms Interpreter\" (PHP/FI) was born.
 Over the next two to three years, it evolved into PHP/FI 2.0.
 Zeev Suraski and Andi Gutmans wrote a new parser in the summer of 1997, which led to the introduction of PHP 3.0.
 PHP 3.0 defined the syntax and semantics used in both versions 3 and 4.
 PHP became the de facto programming language for millions of web developers.
 Still another version of the (Zend) parser and much better support for object oriented programming led to the introduction of version 5.0 in july 2004.
 Several subversions followed and also version 6 was started to include native Unicode support.
 However this version was abandoned.
-For the year 2015 the start for version 7.0 was planned.
+The current version of PHP at the time of writing is PHP 8

 PHP can be called from the CGI interface, but the common approach is to configure PHP in the Apache web server as a (dynamic) [DSO](#DSO) module.
 To do this, you can either use pre-built modules extracted from RPM's or roll your own from the source code.
 You need to configure the `make` process first.
-To tell `configure` to build the module as a [DSO](#DSO), you need to tell it to use [APXS](#APXS):
+To tell `configure` to build the module as a [DSO](#DSO), you need to tell it to use [APXS](#apache-extension-apxs-support-tool):

         ./configure -with-apxs